One connection, one source of truth — with two front ends over it. A precise

 Why is this needed?
 Why not just right-click → Open?

-Click the connection pill (top-left) → add a connection.
+Click the connection name (top-left) → New connection.
 Paste a connection string, or fill in host / auth / TLS under Advanced.
 Standard & mongodb+srv, replica sets, SCRAM, X.509, LDAP, custom CA — all supported.
+Connect to more servers anytime and switch between them from the same menu.

 Explore in Normal mode